eHealthAfrica/dispatch/README.md

 [travis-url]: https://travis-ci.org/eHealthAfrica/dispatch
 [travis-image]: https://travis-ci.org/eHealthAfrica/dispatch.svg?branch=develop

-> LoMIS Offline SMS Sync Framework
+> LoMIS Offline SMS Sync Service

 This is a NodeJS service that pull a given Telerivet Project at Interval and Sync documents to CouchDB.